Catch and Release Practices

 Avoid performing catch and release fishing in waters deeper than 5-6 metres.

-Make sure that you consider the depth of the water when it was caught.
+Make sure that you consider the depth of the water it was caught while releasing the fish.

 Release the fish as soon as possible.